 Profits from land sales are taxable if you bought a property (including an overseas property) for the purpose of reselling it or are in the business of buying and selling land and/or buildings.
 The profits may also be taxable if the club or society:

-- is a builder and improved a property before selling it - · developed or subdivided land and sold sections, or - had a change of zoning on the property and sold it within ten years of buying it.
+- is a builder and improved a property before selling it - developed or subdivided land and sold sections - had a change of zoning on the property and sold it within ten years of buying it, or - sold a mixed-use asset.